Kingston’s Mobile Mop Up scheme raises £4,000 for charity

 Now, to mark the support given by the Kingston community during Mobile Mop-Up, Genuine Solutions will be using some of the donated phones that are beyond economical repair, to create a sculpture which will be housed in the Guildhall.

 And Genuine Solutions wants Kingston residents’ help in designing it.
-They are inviting people of all ages to submit a drawing with their design, with the winning effort will then be made into the artwork.
+They are inviting people of all ages to submit a drawing with their design, with the winning effort will then be made into the artwork, with the artist also receiving a £75 art equipment voucher.

-Entries open on Friday 31 July and will close on Monday 31 August.
+Entries open on Friday 31 July.
 The drawings will be judged by the Mayor and Genuine Solutions Chief Executive Christian McBride.

 To enter, you can post your drawing to Genuine Solutions Group, Solutions House, Unit 1, 223 Hook Rise South, Surbiton, Surrey, KT6 7LD, or email them to [email protected].